apostrophecms/docs/docs/reference/server-events.md

 # Server-side events

-Each section below includes each server-side event emitted by a particular module *and modules that extend it* (e.g., all piece types emit the events listed for `@apostrophecms/piece-type`).
-See the [server-side events guide](/guide/server-events.md) for more detail on using these.
+Each section below includes server-side events emitted by a particular module *and [modules that extend them](/guide/modules.md#module-inheritance)* (e.g., all piece types emit the events listed for `@apostrophecms/piece-type`).
+See the [server-side events guide](/guide/server-events.md) for more detail on using events.

 Code block examples represent the [`handlers`](/reference/module-api/module-overview.md#handlers-self) section of a module.